 The Collections Department is excited to announce that a selection of object and archival records are now available online!
-Currently, there are approximately 4,400 collection records accessible that include postcards, photographs, objects, and over 2,300 book catalog records.
+Currently, the records accessible include postcards, photographs, objects, and over 2,300 book catalog records.
 Topics include but are not limited to Muncie Pottery, Ball Corporation, Ball family, businesses, clubs and organizations, gardening, collectibles, artwork, museum profession-related topics, etc.

 Library and Archives

 Not only is Minnetrista’s library and archives a repository for the area’s written and photographic history, it is also a research center that is open to the public.
 If you are looking for a photograph of downtown Muncie in the 1940s, doing a research project on the service of area soldiers during the Civil War, or trying to determine when a local business existed, investigate the library and archives.

 Some of the materials available for your research include county and town histories, indexes to birth, death and marriage records, and city directories.
 Archival materials include correspondence, photographs, scrapbooks, records of clubs and organizations, maps, diaries, records and advertising materials from area businesses, school yearbooks, and military records.